The current call for applications is open until 20.09.2023

 The host organisations are responsible for the payment of a monthly stipend and provide support in everyday matters (e.g. accommodation, assistance in dealing with authorities).
 A host organisation should also make its professional structures, know-how and networks available to enable the scholarship holders to continue their creative work and strengthen their professional prospects.

-A host organization may submit only one application per call for applications, but it may include several artists, provided that there are substantive links between them and they apply with a common project.
-This could be the case with artistic collectives.
+A host organization may submit only one application per call for applications, but it may include several artists, provided they form an artistic untit and they apply with a common project.
+This could be the case with artistic collectives, bands ensembles.

 Information for artists/cultural actors